-What is Hope?
-If you type it into google, the definition you get is a feeling of expectation and desire for a certain thing to happen.
-I don’t know about you, but hope is something that gets me through each and every day.
-The [Hope] of me becoming a Physician, The [Hope] of a happy life, The [Hope] of days that I will remember for the rest of my life.
+If you type it into Google, the definition you get is: a feeling of expectation & desire for a certain thing to happen.
+I don’t know about you, but hope is something that gets me though each & everyday.
+The [Hope] of me becoming a Physician, The [Hope] of a happy life, the [Hope] of days that I will remember for the rest of my life.
 Hope is a pretty big thing.
 Especially to someone who has just been diagnosed with [Cancer].
-Hope is all they have, Hope that the treatment will take, Hope that they can spend the Holidays with their Kids, Grandkids… etc, Hope that they won’t be in complete pain for the rest of the time they are allotted with this condition.
+Hope is all they have, Hope that the treatment will take, Hope that they can spend the Holidays with their Kids, Grandkids… etc., Hope that they won’t be in complete pain for the rest of the time they are allotted with this condition.